Suggesting an edit

 - **Corrections.** Factual errors, broken links, outdated regulation references, stale benchmarks — flag them.

 - **Missing examples.** *"We tried this and it broke because…"* examples are gold.
-Real-world failure modes belong in *In the Trenches* sections, and the kit gets stronger every time one is added.
+Real-world failure modes belong in *In the Trenches* sections — the kit gets stronger every time one's added.

 - **Jurisdiction-specific nuance.** The kit leans Australian and UK in places.
 If a framework lands differently in your region — different regulators, different market norms, different vendor landscape — tell us how.

-- **Tool or vendor updates.** The legal tech market shifts quickly.
-Vendor renames, new entrants, deprecated products, and pricing-model changes are all worth noting.
+- **Tool or vendor updates.** The legal tech market shifts fast.
+Vendor renames, new entrants, deprecated products, and pricing-model changes are all worth flagging.

 ## What we tend not to merge